 All Cap Core U.S. Equity

-- The Navigator® All Cap strategy is positioned with 66.6% in large-cap stocks with the remainder in mid and small-cap stocks and cash.
+- Navigator® All Cap is fully invested with approximately 68.7% in large-cap stocks and the remainder in mid/small-cap companies and cash.

 High Dividend Equity

 - In October, portfolio changes included increasing our exposure to a bank holding, which was driven by their return to loan growth and rising credit card volume.
 After significant price appreciation this year, we took partial profits in two other stellar performers in the Financial sector.